-According to AAA, Americans are spending more time on the roads.
+According to AAA, Americans are spending more time on the road.
 Driving more miles increases motorists’ likelihood of having an accident.
 There are many reasons why more drivers are on the road, including lower gas prices and a better economy, according to the Washington Post.

 More policyholders are filing claims